15 Important Office Procedures and Policies for Counselors and Therapists

 What are your office policies about weather conditions?
 Will you call, email, or text clients who have appointments?
 Should your clients call a number to listen to a pre-recorded message stating whether the practice is open?
 Or, will you advertise any closures on the local news?
 So that there’s never a miscommunication between you and your clients, it’s important they know how the weather may affect their treatment.

 Running a practice takes business know-how, administrative organization, and a lot of time and effort.
 If you need some help, we’re here to provide it.
 Try SimplePractice free for 30 days.
 In that time you’ll come to love our appointment reminder system and the secure document storage.
-If that doesn’t wow you, the electronic claim filing and on-the-spot credit card processing will.
+If that doesn’t wow you, the electronic claim filing and on-the-spot HIPAA-compliant payment processing will.
 Your office procedures and policies will never run more smoothly.

 What office procedures and policies does your practice have in place?
 Are there important additions to this list?
 Share your thoughts with our community.